-Create a LiteLLM AI Gateway
+Create an AI Gateway

-Before following this guide, make sure you have an AI Gateway Operator installed.
+Before following this guide, make sure you have some kind of AiGateway Operator installed.
 See Install the AI Gateway LiteLLM Operator for installation instructions of one such operator.

 Create API Key Secret